g4x86/Cell-Motility/README.md

 ## Compiling Code

-To compile the source code, GCC version 9+, Clang version 5+, and CMake version 3.8+ are needed with the following steps:
+To compile the source code, GCC version 9+, Clang version 5+, and CMake version 3.8+ are requireded to support C++17 features and the compilation includes the following steps:

 1.  **Creating Build Directory**